What are sales competencies?

 - And only after you’ve passed through this whole process, can you bring negotiations to the table and, ultimately, close the deal.

 In other words, you need skills.
-That’s why in today’s article, I’ll dive deeper into each competency and how you can develop it.
+That’s why in today’s article, I’ll dive deeper into the sales competencies and how you can develop each one.
 Let’s get started!

 So how did it all come to pass?

 I saw one potential company with whom we could partner.
 So I crafted a well-worded LinkedIn message and an e-mail that I sent to the CEO and the Director of Operations.
 One month, 6 messages and several e-mails later, they agreed to meet.
 Two months later we closed the deal.
 When I asked them why they had agreed to work with us, the CEO said, “You’re persistent!
 When my Director of Operations wrote to me about meeting you, his e-mail subject was “Persistent Salesman” Game, set, match! =)

 Here’s the thing: our everyday lives are hectic, to say the least.
 And when it comes to the lives of entrepreneurs and CEOs?
 Even crazier than you might imagine!
 They have to worry about:

 - Quarterly results;

 Their To Do list seems to be never-ending!
 And guess what’s dangling at the very bottom of it?
 “Purchasing new products or services”…